Cardboard Box Theater for Pretend Play

 for information on cookies and affiliates

 Making a cardboard box theater is a fun hands-on activity for the whole family.
-Kids will love helping with the construction of the theater, and performing songs and stories with favorite puppet characters.

 This tutorial is written for a box that is free standing, and wide enough for a window to be cut out of the front.
 You can adapt the simple instructions to other box sizes.